Allan70/Allan70/README.md

 **Heres something About me 😄🎮🔮**

 My name is Allan Abere.
-I am a Computer Scientist in the making who lives in Nairobi. 🔭 Currently I'm working on Flutter applications, making animations.
+I am a Computer Scientist in the making who lives in Nairobi. 🔭 Currently I'm working on Flutter applications and making animations for games and youtube.
 I am a Computer Science Student at Africa Nazarene University.
 My goal is to solve problems through code nomatter how large or small.

 What I've been up to🌴🌴:
 - Languages: Java, C#, JavaSript/TypeScript, Python, Dart, C++,